British Mathematical Olympiad: IMO Selection Papers

 Since 1985, further selection tests have been used after BMO2 to select the IMO team.
 (The team was selected following the single BMO paper from 1967 to 1971, then following the FIST paper for some years from 1972.)
 Initially these third-stage tests resulted in selection of both team and reserve; from 1993 a squad (team plus reserve) was selected following these tests with the team being separated from the reserve after further correspondence training, and after further selection tests from 2001 onwards.
 The third-stage tests have had names including FIST 2 (1985), Second International Selection Test (SIST), Reading Selection Test (1987), Final Selection Test (FST, 1992 to 2001) and First Selection Test (FST, from 2002); the fourth-stage tests have been Team Selection Test (TST, 2001) and Next Selection Test (NST, 2002 onwards).
 These tests have been held at training and selection camps in several locations, recently Trinity College, Cambridge and Oundle School.

 Since 2017, the tests are simply called Team Selection Tests (TSTs).
 Six TSTs were held in 2017 and 2018.
-Since 2019, the number of TSTs have been reduced to 4 or two rounds, the first round is held in late April and the second round in late May.
+Since 2019, the number of TSTs have been reduced to 4 or two rounds, the first round is held in late April and the second round is usually in late May.
 The UK IMO squad of 10 is selected following the first round of tests with the final team of 6 to represent the UK at the International Mathematical Olympiad announced following the second round.

-In 2021, the first round of TSTs was held on 16–17 April and the second round on 5–6 June.
-The UK squad for IMO 2021 was Mohit Hulse, Isaac King, Samuel Liew, Yuka Machino, Daniel Naylor, and Jenni Voon, with Tommy Walker Mackay being the first reserve.
-This is only the second time over the last 54 years of the UK's participation at the International Mathematical Olympiad since 1967 that more than one female contestant has made the UK IMO team.
+In 2025, the first round of TSTs was held on 3-8 April and the second round on 3–5 May.
+The UK squad for IMO 2025 was Alex Chui, Aanya Goyal, Adavya Goyal, Samuel Griffiths, Zijie Guan and Teri Xu, with Will Harwood being the first reserve.
+The team achieved three gold, one silver and two bronze medals.